 • Assertion method.
 An assertion method is a helper method that checks whether a certain condition holds.
 If the condition holds, it returns silently.
 If it does not hold, an appropriate exception is thrown.
-This differs from another use of assertions, which is to check pre and post conditions only for non-release builds, and which do not necessarially throw exceptions.
-These assertions are meant to be used at all times.

 Assertion methods are part of the larger design-by-contract scheme of designing interfaces [4].
 They are used to ensure at runtime that preconditions and postconditions of methods and invariants of classes are maintained.